noam1610/tuto-mcfly-server-access/README.md

 ### Creating some objects

-Now we will create the BaseUser (unsecured) object in the server.
+Now we will create the BaseUser (secured) object in the server.
 Download **https://github.com/cosmojs/universal** and copy the common folder into your folder.